-A progress report should be handed in to your advisor by October 1, in the second year of study.
-It should contain a thorough problem definition and be about three pages in length.
-A report of five typed pages should be given to your advisor by January 5, year two.
-It should contain a detailed description of your work so far.
-The January 5 deadline applies for one-year students, too.
+A report to show the progress in your thesis work should be handed in to your advisor by October 1, in the second year.
+It should contain a thorough problem definition and should be about three pages in length.
+A report of five typed pages should be given your advisor January 5, year two.
+It should contain a detailed description of the work so far.
+The January 5, deadline also applies for one-year students.